syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 }
 {% endhighlight %}

-Executing the above codes renders the following output in Android device respectively.
+Executing the above codes renders the following output in an Android device.

 ![Popup with Full Screen](PopupLayout_images/Popup_with_full_screen.png)